THE NEW COVENANT BELIEVERS (Part 1)

 6 But now we are discharged from the Law and have terminated all intercourse with it, having died to what once restrained and held us captive.
 So now we serve not under [obedience to] the old code of written regulations, but [under obedience to the promptings] of the Spirit in newness [of life].
 (AMP).

 The New Covenant believers have been discharged from the Law (that is, release from the old code of written regulations).
 As a believer in Christ, you are no longer a slave to the Law.
 You have been discharged, delivered, or released to serve God in the newness of the Spirit.

-Paul warns the church in Galatia about the danger of becoming entangled again with the yoke of bondage (the Law) in Galatians 5:
+Paul warns the church in Galatia about the danger of becoming entangled again with the yoke of bondage (the Law).

 1 Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage.